Juno to Jupiter: Background

 As the title suggests, Vangelis was inspired by NASA's space mission of Juno to Jupiter.
 It includes sounds from the same mission (#1, #17), and Angela Gheorghiu (#9, #13, #16).
 The mission and meaning of the album is "named so after Hera (in Roman Juno), who, according to Greek mythology, was the mother of Gods and humans and the wife of Zeus, in Roman Jupiter, who was the father of Gods and humans".
 According to Vangelis, he "put emphasis on the characteristics of Jupiter/Zeus and Hera/Juno that according to the Greek Theogony, had a special relationship.
 I felt that I should present Zeus/Jupiter only with sound, as the musical laws transform chaos into harmony, which moves everything and life itself.
 Unlike, for Hera / Juno, I felt the need for a voice.
 Angela Gheorghiu, represents in this historical depiction of the mission to the planet Jupiter, Hera / Juno, in a breathtaking way".

-The track 15 comes from the Hungarian theatre play A Vihar (The Tempest) in 2002.

 Spoken word samples on track 17 of the album, courtesy of NASA, are by scientists Randall Faelan, Chris Leeds, Jennifer Delavan and Matt Johnson.

 The album was also dedicated by Vangelis to his brother Niko.

 In September and October 2021 music videos were released for singles "In the Magic of Cosmos", "Hera / Juno Queen of the Gods" and "Inside Our Perspectives".